gioodm/gioodm.github.io/content/authors/admin/_index.md

 Ciao!
-I am a computational biologist, and I am passionate about solving sustainability challenges in the bioengineering field using machine learning and artificial intelligence.
-Since November 2022, I am the lead of the computational team at the Ledesma-Amaro Synthetic Biology group at Imperial College London.
+I am a computational biologist, and I am passionate about solving sustainability challenges in bioengineering using machine learning and AI.
+Since November 2022, I am the lead of the computational team at the (Ledesma-Amaro Synthetic Biology)[https://www.rlalab.org/] group at Imperial College London.

 I have a strong background in bioinformatics, modelling and molecular biology and I am skilled in data analysis using Python and R.